likeleto/website/pages/index.md

 ---
 <p>
   <strong>Hiran Venugopalan</strong><br>
-  Product and type designer with 14 years of building and leading design teams.
-Currently shaping product experiences at  <a href="https://www.kaleyra.com/">Kaleyra</a>.
-Builder and collaborator on tools, systems, and ideas.
-Mentor to designers and product folks.
-Also, Barback at <a href="https://www.instagram.com/moonbowl.in/">Moonbowl</a>, and occasional host of coffee workshops. <span class="small-link"><a href="/about">more</a></span>
+  Maker and product designer focused on tools, type, and systems.
+Home brewer and workshop host.
+Helping build and run UXFOSS, SMC, and KDCo. <span class="small-link"><a href="/about">more</a></span>
 </p>

 <div class="card-grid">